Admission requirements

 The master’s programme in International and European Tax Law – specialisation Customs and International Supply Chain Taxation starts in September.

-The deadlines below are applicable for applying for a start in September 2024.
+The deadlines below are applicable for applicants who want to start their studies in September 2025.

 Note: if you are viewing this webpage on your phone, we recommend that you use landscape mode.